ApolloScapeAuto/dataset-api/lane_segmentation/README.tex.md

 ## Download
 We have three set of data release for training and validation of your algorithm.
-[Road_02], [Road_03] and [Road_04] please check our website for download.
+[Road_02], [Road_03] and [Road_04] please check our website for download link.

 ## Scripts